INSIDE: Roam the Gnome’s Guide to London Zoo Animals & Adventure Playground.

 Entry is included in the ticket price.

-Where to eat at London Zoo
+MORE Places to eat at London Zoo with kids

-London Zoo Terrace Restaurant
+No.1: London Zoo Terrace Restaurant

 The Terrace restaurant’s most popular food is the stone baked pizza, and fish and chips.